 The Outer Walls

-The floor (and forth wall) consists of six panels which are hinged together accordion style and can be pulled out on the rails.
-The sixth floor panel folds up and locks into place forming the forth wall enclosing the entire structure.
+The floor (and fourth wall) consists of six panels that are hinged together accordion style and can be pulled out on the rails.
+The sixth-floor panel folds up and locks into place forming the fourth wall enclosing the entire structure.

 The walls, floor, and roof on each side of the shelter consist of 13 individual panels and are a mere 3 inches thin.
 Meaning they can be folded into the container minimizing the interior space used during transport.
 Each side of the system can be folded into a 39-inch space.
 Calculating both sides, that is only 78 inches, which fits nicely inside the shipping container.